 Contract modeling: Outsource modeling work to GoSilico

-GoSilico’s ChromX simulation software utilizes mechanistic models to build digital twins of your downstream process.
+GoSilico’s DSPX simulation software utilizes mechanistic models to build digital twins of your downstream process.
 Mechanistic models are based on the fundamental laws of physics and biochemistry, denoted in terms of mathematical language.
 Unknown model parameters must be estimated from experimental data.
-Numerical methods and computer simulation are then used to simulate your liquid chromatography application.
+Numerical methods and computer simulation are then used to simulate your downstream purification application.
 This sounds complex and, to be honest, it is not foolproof.
 Implementing such a disruptive technology is a complex task and requires profound consideration.
 One key question is whether to build up the expertise in-house or to engage external experts.

-ChromX is designed for the highest usability.
-It seamlessly integrates into your lab environment and is fully compatible with standard FPLC systems.
+DSPX is designed for the highest usability.
+It seamlessly integrates into your lab environment and is fully compatible with standard FPLC and filtration systems.
 Software training sessions, a comprehensive user guide and many tutorials allow you to become an expert quickly.
 You do not need any prior expertise to get started but, of course, your individual learning curve strongly depends on your prior expertise.

 In close cooperation with you, we perform a well-established model building process: Based on data gained via a few initial experimental calibration runs in your lab and with careful regard towards the specifics of your process, we select, calibrate and improve the optimal model for your specific needs.
 Unknown process parameters are estimated by inverse curve fitting.
 Careful sensitivity analyses and model validation loops are performed to make sure the final model is perfectly tailored to your project goal.

 The outcome of a joint contract modeling project is typically the process model itself, along with a detailed model building report including methods, assumptions, process parameters and uncertainties.